 For most straightforward cases, such as simple residential conveyances, the SDLT1 is all you’ll need.
-You can order the SDLT1 online or by phone.
+Order the SDLT1 online or by phone.

-You send the completed SDLT1 to HM Revenue and Customs (HMRC), together with payment of any SDLT that’s due on the transaction.
-No other paperwork is needed.
-For more complicated transactions you may need to complete additional forms.
+Send the completed SDLT1 together with payment of any SDLT that’s due on the transaction.
+No other paperwork is needed as the SDLT1 includes a payslip.

-In some cases you may have to complete extra forms as well as the SDLT return, such as:
+You may have to fill in extra forms as well as the SDLT return.
+These are:

-- SDLT2 where there are either more than 2 purchasers or more than 2 sellers
+- SDLT2 if there are either more than 2 buyers or more than 2 sellers

-- SDLT3 where either more than 1 property is purchased or, where only 1 property is purchased but you can’t fit all the address details into the space provided on the SDLT1 form
+- SDLT3 if either more than 1 property is bought or, there’s only 1 property but you can’t fit all the address details into the space given on the SDLT1 form

-- SDLT4 where there’s a complex lease, multiple grants of lease or a complex commercial transaction
+- SDLT4 if there’s a complicated lease, multiple grants of lease or a complicated commercial transaction

 SDLT 2 more than 2 purchasers or vendors

-When there are more than 2 purchasers or vendors you’ll need to complete a separate form SDLT2 to give details of additional vendors or purchasers.
-If the number of additional vendors or purchasers combined is more than 99 you need to complete a schedule for the remainder.
-The schedule should include all the details requested on form SDLT2.
+If there are more than 2 buyers or sellers fill in a separate form SDLT2 to give details of additional sellers or buyers.
+If the number of additional sellers or buyers combined is more than 99, complete a schedule for the rest.
+The schedule should include all the details asked for on form SDLT2.

 SDLT 3: more than 1 property

-When the transaction involves more than 1 property you’ll need to complete form SDLT1 and form SDLT3 for each additional property.
-If there are more than 100 properties in total you’ll need to complete a schedule for the remainder.
-The schedule should include all the details requested on form SDLT3.
+When the transaction involves more than 1 property, fill in form SDLT1 and form SDLT3 for each additional property.
+If there are more than 100 properties in total, complete a schedule for the rest.
+The schedule should include all the details asked for on form SDLT3.

-SDLT4: complex leases, commercial transactions and some residential situations
+SDLT4: complicated leases, commercial transactions and some residential situations

 - the land or property transaction is part of a business sale agreement

-- any part of the consideration is contingent or uncertain
+- any part of the consideration is dependent or uncertain

 - arrangements have been made with HMRC under the deferment provisions